saucelabs-training/automation-best-practices/login-testing/LOGINS.md

 ### Exploring the app

-Our simple web app is protected by a web form
+Our simple web app is protected by a HTML web form

 1. Try to open the URL `http://localhost:7077/`
 2. Try to login with valid credentials `jane.lane` and `password123`.
 Pay attention to the requests and behavior of the application